woocommerce/wooframework-branding/readme.txt

 == Usage ==

-Once activated, a "Tweaks" menu item will display underneath the WooThemes administration menu.
+Once activated, a "Branding" menu item will display underneath the WooThemes administration menu.
 If you're not using a WooThemes theme, this menu will display under the "Appearance" menu item.

 Visiting this screen will display a table of settings for customising the logo, admin menu icon and admin menu label.